 All rules listed in the Indiana 4-H Horse and Pony Handbook will be enforced.
-This can be found by searching Indiana 4-H Horse and Pony Handbook online.
+This can be found at https://extension.purdue.edu/4-H/projects/4-h-project-horse.html.
 If you cannot look this up online, you can purchase this handbook through the extension office.
 The first few pages are policies and guidelines, the rest of the book are rules for each individual class, lists appropriate tack and attire, and some patterns.
 These patterns may not be posted the day of the show, so knowing these patterns are important.